 In the vanguard of creative programming, Bryan and Silvie are equally committed to presenting both traditional masterworks and the music of their time.
 Since 2013, they have commissioned nearly a dozen new works, as well as curated cross-disciplinary concert experiences that meld classical and contemporary music with jazz, poetry, and visual/media arts.
 World-class collaborative partners have included photographer and cinematographer Edward Burtynsky, Mercury Films, and multimedia studio Normal.

-Recent and upcoming concert highlights include the Beethoven Triple Concerto with Symphony Nova Scotia; a summer 2020 tour of their Beethoven project, Ludwig and Beyond, to Paris, London, Frankfurt, Michigan, and throughout Canada; debut recitals at the California Center for the Arts, Dame Myra Hess Series (Chicago), National Arts Club (NYC), Harvard University (MA), Vancouver Chamber Music Society, Salle Bourgie (Montréal), Cecilia Concerts (Halifax), as well as the Indian River (PEI), Elora (ON), Bravo Niagara!
+Recent and upcoming concert highlights include the Beethoven Triple Concerto with Symphony Nova Scotia; an international tour of their Beethoven project, Ludwig and Beyond, to Paris, London, Frankfurt, Michigan, and throughout Canada; debut recitals at the California Center for the Arts, Dame Myra Hess Series (Chicago), National Arts Club (NYC), Harvard University (MA), Vancouver Chamber Music Society, Salle Bourgie (Montréal), Cecilia Concerts (Halifax), as well as the Indian River (PEI), Elora (ON), Bravo Niagara!
 (ON), and Toronto Summer Music Festivals; and tours across China and Canada.
 Cheng² Duo has released a trilogy of critically-acclaimed albums on the German label audite: Russian Legends (2019, one of BBC Radio Scotland's Albums of the Week), Violonchelo del fuego (2018), and Violoncelle français (2016), which was selected as one of WCRB Classical Radio Boston’s top CDs of 2017.
 The duo’s recordings have been lauded by the press in France, the Benelux countries, Austria, Germany, Russia, the UK, Taiwan, Mexico, Canada, and USA for their “phenomenal virtuosity”, “maturity and perfection”, “extremely imaginative and personal interpretation”, “taste, sure flair for phrasing, and tonal beauty”.